 The meeting took place on Tuesday 20 November in the European Parliament and was organized by the Concrete Initiative, a project led by CEMBUREAU (the European Cement Association), BIBM (the European Federation of Precast Concrete), ERMCO (the European Ready-Mix Concrete Organisation) and UEPG (the European Aggregates Association) in association with the Parliament Magazine and hosted by MEP Vladimir Urutchev (EPP, Bulgaria).

 The European Union has identified the built environment and building sector as the main enablers in the transition towards a resource and carbon efficient Europe, making zero-energy buildings a priority.

-A life cycle assessment (LCA) has become a leading tool both policymakers and the industry sector to understand and manage risks or opportunities associated with products over their entire life cycle (from material acquisition, production, design, use and eventual disposal).
+A life cycle assessment (LCA) has become a leading tool both policymakers and the industry sector to understand and manage risks or opportunities associated with products over their entire life cycle (material acquisition, production, design, use, and eventual disposal).

 Several representatives of the construction value chain participated like speakers by exploring both a policy and industry perspective:

 • Theresa Griffin MEP (S&D, United Kingdom)